YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 $$\frac{3}{5}\frac{GM^2}{R} \geq \frac{3 k_B T}{2} \frac{M}{\mu}$$

-Of course, the formulas used here are approximations of what is really happening in real conditions[^1], but they will give us pretty good understanding of what is really going on.
+Of course, the formulas used here are approximations of what is really happening in real conditions[^1], but they will give us pretty good understanding of what is really going on

 [^1]: Overall, we assume here that the cloud is spherical and homogeneous and that no exterior force acts on it.
 We further assume that it is made of monoatomic gas at a constant temperature $T$ and furthermore that the cloud is not rotating and not magnetized.
 Indeed this is a lot of assumptions!
 Reality is much more complex (as we discuss later on) but the computations become quickly unbearable and better suited for computers!